roverbird/corpus_utils/README.md

 bash
 ```
 python ~/corpus_utils/calculate.py frequencies.txt final_stats.txt

 ```
+This script calculates sum (TF), mean, variance, and dispersion for each word and it also estimates Negative Binomial Parameters _k_ and _p_ using method of moments.
+These estimations are infrerior to Maximum likelihood (MLE) method, but they are easy to implement in Python.
+Input is read from space-separated file (word matrix) prepared by `wordstats.py`.
+Document frequency (DF), TF*IDF, and entropy are also calculated using this script.

 ### fit.R and fit2.R

 Using data prepared by wordstats.py we can estimate k and p parameters for NBD.
 Calculate sum for each word-token (absolute Word Frequency) and Document Frequency (DF).
 This is a compute-intensive operation and may take some time, especially for a larger dataset.
 Run at your own risk.